 Breast Reduction surgery, also known as Reduction Mammoplasty, is a procedure used to remove unwanted fat, tissue, and skin from the breasts.
 Excessively large breasts can have a negative impact on an individual’s mental and physical health.
 The weight of excess breast tissue can impair one’s ability to lead an active life, wear certain clothing, and even sleep.
 As well as the physical discomfort, pain and impairment on daily activities, large breasts can also cause emotional discomfort and self-consciousness.
 Breast reduction surgery aims to improve self-confidence and reduce the impact large breasts have on daily life.
 But what’s the recovery like? read on to find out.

 Breast Reduction surgery can be performed as a day procedure.
-However, in most cases, Dr Rubinstein prefers you stay overnight in the hospital, for both close monitoring and to ensure you have optimal pain relief.
+However, Dr Rubinstein prefers you stay overnight in the hospital, for both close monitoring and to ensure you have optimal pain relief.

 Before leaving the hospital, a pamphlet of instructions will be given to you for your recovery.
 This will also include a list of medications to be taken as well as when to take them and what they are used for.